bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

 heavy clouds dissuaded birds to sing, not a peep and not a chirp, not a tweep and not a twirp,
-I stood and waited overlong,
-for signs that spring had truly sprung.
+I watched and waited overlong, for signs that spring had truly sprung.

-In the distance loomed the city, swallowing commuters without pity, and gorging on them throughout the day, until utterly frail and drained, only to without grieving, regurgitate them upon the evening.
+In the distance loomed the city, swallowing commuters without pity, and gorging on them throughout the day, until utterly frail and drained, only to, without grieving, regurgitate them upon the evening.